marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 #### Regression

+Two regression techniques have been selected to be evaluated for the model: Linear Regression and Support Vector Machine.

 ##### Linear Regression

 The Linear Regression (LR) is a linear approach to modeling the relationship between a scalar response and one or more explanatory variables.
 A linear model with coefficients $w = (w_0, w_1, \dots, w_n)$ is fitted to minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation.
 Mathematically it solves a problem of the form: